John C. Breckinridge: Kentucky House of Representatives

 In August 1849, Kentuckians elected delegates to a state constitutional convention in addition to state representatives and senators.
 Breckinridge's abolitionist uncles, William and Robert, joined with Cassius Marcellus Clay to nominate slates of like-minded candidates for the constitutional convention and the legislature.
-In response, a bipartisan group of proslavery citizens organized its own slate of candidates, including Breckinridge for one of Fayette County's two seats in the House of Representatives.
-Breckinridge, who by this time enslaved five humans, had publicly opposed "impairing in any form" the legal protection of slavery.
+In response, a bipartisan group of pro-slavery citizens organized its own slate of candidates, including Breckinridge for one of Fayette County's two seats in the House of Representatives.
+Breckinridge, who by this time enslaved five people, had publicly opposed "impairing in any form" the legal protection of slavery.
 Despite his endorsement of slavery protections, he was a member of the Freemasons and the First Presbyterian Church in Lexington, both of which officially opposed slavery.
 He had also previously represented free blacks in court, expressed support for voluntary emancipation, and supported the Kentucky Colonization Society, which was dedicated to the relocation of free blacks to Liberia.